xanather/xti/README.md

 ## Before Running
 1. Create a config file in user profile directory at ~/xti.json.
 See example-xti.json at root of repository for example usage.
 2. If the cursor does not become visible while in tablet mode after starting for first time you may need to restart machine for registry changes to take effect.
+3. It is recommended to force the system into portrait mode and prevent the Microsoft's touch keyboard from showing by itself using windows settings.

 ## Developing
 This is a C++ CMake QT Creator project https://en.wikipedia.org/wiki/Qt_Creator.
 Simply open up the CMakeLists.txt file.